LanguageMachines/foliautils/README.md

 - libexttextcat-dev OR libtextcat-dev (OS dependant)
 - A sane C++ build environment with autoconf, automake, autoconf-archive, make, gcc or clang, libtool, pkg-config

-To install ticcutils, libfolia ans ucto, first consult whether your distribution's package manager has an up-to-date package.
+To install ticcutils, libfolia and ucto, first consult whether your distribution's package manager has an up-to-date package.
 If not, for easy installation of libfolia and all dependencies, it is included as part of our software distribution LaMachine: